 We avoid defining simultaneous events as a set of events with a common timestamp.
 The question of whether two events have equal timestamps depends not only on the ordering of the events, if there is any, but also on the event time representation used.
-For example, two events at the same point in simulated time (Section 4.6) may occur at different points in virtual time (Section 4.7), and might not be considered simultaneous.
+For example, two events at the same point in simulated time may occur at different points in virtual time (see Section 4.2), and might not be considered simultaneous.